-1 Introduction
+1. Introduction

 Goods and services are often traded informally between villagers in remote parts of developing countries.
 In contrast to the standard marketplace - where relationships between buyers and sellers are characterized by anonymity - these trades often occur amongst connected villagers.
 Common examples include both reciprocal exchange of gifts and buyer-seller networks (Kranton, 1996; Kranton and Minehart, 2001).
 As concrete examples, informal insurance is frequently exchanged within established social networks (Mazzocco and Saini, 2012; Munshi and Rosenzweig, 2016).
-Or, farmers often buy irrigation water from fellow villagers (Anderson, 2011; Bubb, Kaur, and Mullainathan, 2017).
-As a final example, and the one considered in this paper, farmers frequently obtain new seeds directly from each other - rather than in a formal marketplace.1
+Or, farmers often buy irrigation water from fellow villagers (Anderson, 2011; Bubb et al., 2017).
+As a final example, and the one considered in this paper, farmers frequently obtain new seeds directly from each other - rather than in a formal marketplace.

 How effective is this informal village economy in diffusing new seeds between farmers?
-Diffusion via social connections is an oft-cited mechanism for encouraging the spread of agricultural information (Conley and Udry, 2010; Krishnan and Patnam, 2013).
+Diffusion via social connections is an oftcited mechanism for encouraging the spread of agricultural information (Conley and Udry, 2010; Krishnan and Patnam, 2013).
 Building on this, recent work has turned to understanding how network-based diffusion of information can be effectively leveraged to speed the diffusion of agricultural technology (Beaman et al., 2015).
 Can network relationships also be leveraged to rapidly diffuse seeds between farmers?
 Or, are there frictions that limit the effectiveness of farmer-to-farmer trading as an allocation mechanism?
 This paper seeks answers to these questions using a field experiment carried out over a three-year period in rural Odisha India.

-I first provided a small amount of a profitable flood-tolerant rice seed called "Swarna-Sub1" to five random farmers in each of 82 villages.2 These five "original recipients" then planted the seeds, producing enough to diffuse to other farmers as seeds for the following year's cultivation.
+I first provided a small amount of a profitable flood-tolerant rice seed called "Swarna-Sub1" to five random farmers in each of 82 villages.
+These five "original recipients" then planted the seeds, producing enough to diffuse to other farmers as seeds for the following year's cultivation.
 Does the informal village economy effectively transmit seeds between farmers?
 To answer this, I generated an approximate measure of demand in half the sample by selling the same seed using door-to-door sales.
-This arm of the experiment provides a revealed-preference benchmark for me to compare uptake in the village economy with the demand benchmark, both for farmers that are more or less socially proximate to the original recipients.
+This arm of the experiment provides a revealedhttps://doi.org/10.1016/j.jdeveco.2017.12.010